Trisha Brown: Dance

-In the 1990s she also turned more to choreographing classical music, creating M.O.
+In the 1990s, she also turned more to choreographing classical music, creating M.O.
 (1995) based on the Musical Offering by German composer Johann Sebastian Bach, and the opera production of L'Orfeo (1998) by Italian composer Claudio Monteverdi.
 Brown found inspiration in jazz for El Trilogy (1998–2000), completed her second opera, Luci mie traditrici (composed by Salvatore Sciarrino) in 2001, and in 2002 choreographed the song cycle Die Winterreise (Winter's Journey) by Austrian composer Franz Schubert for Simon Keenlyside.
 Brown worked again with Laurie Anderson in 2004 on O Zlozony/O Composite for the Paris Opera Ballet.
 Among her well-known disciples are Diane Madden and Stephen Petronio, Brown's first male dancer in 1979.
 Brown choreographed her last piece in 2011.

 In her later years, Brown explored classical music as an influence, choreographing M.O.
 (1995), set to Bach’s Musical Offering, where her movements mirrored the intricate structures of Baroque music.
-Twelve Ton Rose (1996), based on the twelve-tone compositions of Anton Webern, showcased Brown’s fascination with formal structures and abstract musicality, with the choreography closely mirroring Webern’s innovative musical principles.
+Twelve Ton Rose (1996), based on the twelve-tone compositions of Anton Webern, showcased Brown's fascination with formal structures and abstract musicality, with the choreography closely mirroring Webern's innovative musical principles.

+Brown's other work include Set and Reset/Reset includes reconstruction elements derived from the original 1983 production which integrated choreography, visual art, and experimental staging, choreographer and filmmaker Cari Ann Shim Sham contributed video design for the reconstruction of Robert Rauschenberg's Shiner, supporting the presentation of the work's visual components within a restaged performance framework.